A huge 10,000 m² street art museum featuring works from around the world has opened near Lyon!

 © Denis Meyer - Mausa Vauban

-But what truly makes this place special is its ability to retain the raw soul of the old hall, with its industrial vibe and oversized spaces.
-The first exhibition, named “Nomade,” will showcase 25 artists from all walks of life, eager to bring the walls and viewers to life.
-And this is just the beginning: Belhomme is already dreaming of Brooklyn for a future New York branch.
+But what truly makes this place special is its ability to retain the raw soul of the old hall, with its industrial vibe and XXL volumes.
+The first exhibition, titled “Nomad”, showcases 25 artists from all walks of life, eager to make the walls and eyes come alive.
+And this is just the beginning: Belhomme is already thinking about Brooklyn for a future New York branch.

 musee-arts-urbains-street-art-saint-chamond